butschster/LaravelMetaTags/README.md

 }
 ```

+#### Using Packages in Controllers

-And then if you need specific packages in one of controllers you can include them by package name:
+When specific packages are required within a controller, you can include them by referencing the package name:

 ```php
 use Butschster\Head\Facades\Meta;